Cellular Internet self help guide

-Our guide to understanding, troubleshooting and getting the best from a Wireless Internet service.
+Our guide to understanding, troubleshooting and getting the best from a Cellular Internet service.

-This document is intended to be a non-technical guide to understanding wireless internet and its limitations and how to get the best from it.
+This document is intended to be a non-technical guide to understanding Cellular internet and its limitations and how to get the best from it.

-We do not control the speed of a Wireless connection (between the router and the internet) as there are too many factors beyond our control – most listed below.
+We do not control the speed of a Cellular connection (between the router and the internet) as there are too many factors beyond our control – most listed below.

 This document deals with checking and testing the connections within your premises.